SteveH498/WorkingHoursTracker/README.md

 Python script for automatic logging of working start and end times on OS startup and shutdown.
 The stored time stamps can then be used to calculate the total working time.

-Prerequisite for using the script is the presence of a locally installed sqlite database: https://www.sqlite.org/index.html http://www.tutorialspoint.com/sqlite/sqlite_installation.htm
+Prerequisite for using the script is the presence of a locally installed sqlite database and at least Python 3.5.0 |Anaconda 2.4.0 (64-bit): https://www.sqlite.org/index.html http://www.tutorialspoint.com/sqlite/sqlite_installation.htm

-and:

-Python 3.5.0 |Anaconda 2.4.0 (64-bit)

 On startup:
 ```